The classic symptoms of a UTI include pain or burning when urinating, urinary frequency and very dark urine with a strong odor.

 - Yellow discharge in the urethra.

-In these cases it is recommended to visit a doctor in order to start treatment with antibiotics to get rid of the bacteria in the urethra.
-You should also keep the area clean and dry, as well as increase your daily water intake.
+In these cases it is recommended to see your doctor to start treatment with antibiotics to get rid of the bacteria in the urethra.
+You should also keep the area clean and dry, and aim to increase your daily water intake.

 2. Cystitis: bladder infection